Ghana, Togo & Benin "Voodoo Festival"

 Your tour includes

 If you have any chronic health problems (respiratory or cardiac problems, a bad back, or diabetes), we recommend you consider a different trip.
 It is highly advisable to purchase travel protection insurance for such a journey.
-The weather is rather hot and humid and you need to be tolerant to temperatures in the mid 80’s to mid-90 plus some roads are dirt and this can cause breathing and eye irritation from the dust.
-By signing up for such tour, we are admitting to accepting those challenges and that you are agreeing to be tolerant, flexible and patient with any possible arising inefficiency.
+The weather is rather hot and humid and you need to be tolerant to temperatures in the mid-80’s to mid-90's.
+In addition, some of the roads are dirt and this can cause breathing and eye irritation from the dust.
+By signing up for such tour, you are admitting to accepting these challenges and that you are agreeing to be tolerant, flexible and patient with any possible arising inefficiency.

 View Tour Itinerary

-Depart the US arriving in Accra the next day.
+Depart the USA, arriving the next day in Lomé, Togo.

-Lome, the vibrant capital of Togo, is the only African city which was a colony of the Germans, the British and the French.
-It is also one of the few capitals in the world bordering with another nation.
-These elements have led to the development of a unique identity reflected in the life style of its inhabitants and in the architecture of the town: Lome is indeed a cross point for people, trade and cultures, a cosmopolitan city in small size.
-We will visit: the central market with its famous “Nana Benz”, women who control the market of the expensive “pagne” (=cloths) coming from Europe and sold all over West Africa; the colonial buildings in the administrative quarter where the flavor of colonial time is still very present; and the fetish market where we can find an eclectic assortment of all the necessary ingredients for love potions and magical concoctions.
-We move into voodoo world and meet with a traditional healer.
+Lomé, the vibrant capital of Togo, is the only African city that was a colony of the Germans, British and French.
+It is also one of the few capitals in the world that borders with another nation.
+These elements have led to the development of a unique identity reflected in the lifestyle of its inhabitants and in the architecture of the town.
+Lomé is indeed a cross point for people, trade and cultures - a cosmopolitan city but still small in size.
+Enjoy a city tour beginning with a visit to the central market to see the famous “Nana Benz” (African Queens of Textile) - women who control the expensive “pagne” (cloths) market.
+They are known as "Nana Benz" because between the 1950's and 1980's, they had made so much money they were the only people who could afford Mercedes Benzes.
+The fabric they use is imported from Europe and sold all over West Africa.
+Unfortunately, the market has been partially destroyed by fire.
+Next, see the colonial buildings in the administrative quarter where the flavor of colonial times is still very present.
+Also explore the fetish market where you can find an eclectic assortment of all the necessary ingredients for love potions and magical concoctions.
+The tour then moves to the countryside and into the voodoo world where you'll meet with a traditional healer.
 Traditional healers treat their patients combining voodoo rites with their deep knowledge of ancestral herbs.
-The treatments are believed to be effective for almost all diseases, especially for insanity.
-The endless list of voodoos shows the endless powers concentrated in their impressive shrines!
-Afterwards cross the border to Benin and transfer to Casa del papa or similar for check in and overnight.
+The treatments are believed to be effective for almost all diseases, especially for the insane.
+The endless list of voodoos shows the powers concentrated in their impressive shrines!
+Overnight at Hotel Casa del Papa or similar in Ouidah.
 (B,L,D)

 Ouidah “Voodoo Festival”